frodare/amiable-forms/README.md

 ### Field Parse and Format

-The `parse` and `format` functions can be used when the value shown to the user in the form differs from the what needs to be saved in the data.
+The `parse` and `format` functions can be used when the value shown to the user in the form differs from what needs to be saved in the data.
 For example, date fields might want to display a format of MM/DD/YYYY to the user but store the value as YYYY-MM-DD.
 The `parse` function is used to read the information in the field and convert it into the form data format. `format` is used to convert the form data value into a value to be shown to the user.
 The `parse` function can also be used as a way to normalize the user input.
+By default, the value will be parsed when entered, but can be turned off by setting `parseWhenFocused` to `false`.

 **Validator Function Exmaples**
 ```js